hmrc/devhub-support-frontend/README.md

-# DevHub Suppor Frontend
+# DevHub Support Frontend

-This is the frontend component of the developer hub that provides the access to the support pages.
+This is the frontend component of the developer hub that provides access to the support pages.

 ## Unit tests
 To run the unit tests: